 "I didn't mean to upset you Harry."

-"No, I'm fine," Harry lied obviously through gritted teeth.
+"No, I'm fine," Harry lied obviously through a clenched jaw.

 "Well, I'll see you tomorrow in my study after classes, ok?"
 Remus said awkwardly.